Akil Muhtar Özden: Muhtar reflex

-Determination of Liver Insufficiency with Santonin
+Determination of liver insufficiency with santonin

 To measure the detoxifying function of the liver, Özden created an experiment, using a colorimeter that he designed.
 Santonin is an alkaloid substance obtained from the plant artemisia cina and is not absorbed from the intestines because it does not dissolve in water, but is absorbed after it becomes soluble in a very small amount of alkaline environment.
 Absorbed santonin is rapidly converted into oxy-santonin in the liver, and oxysantonin stains the urine yellow.
 The color of urine dyed yellow changes to red with the help of kalevis.
 By using the amount of oxy-santonin, which is excreted in the urine and turns red with the help of alkalis, colorimetric measurements are made to measure how much the liver can perform its detoxification function.
 Akil Muhtar showed with these studies that the amount of oxy-santonin excreted is different in liver patients and healthy people.
 He published his findings in 1933.
 The method was used widely in France and Germany and was accepted as one of the best liver function tests until 1955.

-Published Works and International Recognition
+Published works and international recognition

 In 1951, Prof. Dr. Bedii Şehsuvaroğlu published “The Bibliography of Dr. Akil Muhtar Özden” and the number of publications of Özden was reported as 264.
 In his classification, Şehsuvaroğlu divided 207 as medicine, 45 as paramedical, and 12 as the history of sciences.
 In the medical series, 109 are classified under internal diseases and treatment, 62 are pharmacodynamics, and 36 are the history of medicine and biography.
 While 3 of these publications were in Geneva, the rest were published after he came to Turkey.
 Most of his publications were in Turkish, while 41 were in Turkish-French, 1 in old Turkish-German, and 1 in French-Bulgarian.
 Among the Turkish articles, 35 of them are abbreviated translations and summaries, apart from research, facts, and instructive articles.
 His book, "Ethics in Terms of Science", which is considered to be his most valuable work in the paramedical field, is 200 pages long.